Toric ideals and diagonal 2-minors: Introduction

+Let $G$ be a simple graph on the vertex set $\{1,\ldots,n\}$ with the edge set $E(G)$.
+By a simple graph $G$ we mean an undirected graph without loops or multiple edges.
+Let $m$ be the cardinality of $E(G)$.
+We write $S$ for the polynomial ring in $2m+n$ variables over $K$.
+Let $P_{G}$ be the ideal of $S$ generated by all the binomials $f_{ij}$, where $\{i,j\}$ is an edge of $G$.

-The ideal $P_{G}$ was considered for the first time in \cite{EQ}.
-By Proposition 1.1 in \cite{EQ} the ideal $P_{G}$ is complete intersection of height ${\rm ht}(P_{G})=|E(G)|$, where $E(G)$ is the set of edges of $G$.
-Furthermore, the authors notice that the set of generators of $P_{G}$ is the reduced Gr{\"o}bner basis of $P_{G}$ with respect to the reverse lexicographical order induced by the natural ordering of variables Thus the initial ideal of $P_{G}$ with respect to this order is generated by squarefree monomials.
-They also proved that $P_{G}$ is a prime ideal and the ring $R/P_{G}$ is a normal domain.
-Since $P_{G}$ is a prime ideal generated by binomials, we have, from Theorem 5.5 in \cite{EH}, that it is also a toric ideal (see section 2 for the definition of such an ideal).
-This is the starting point of the present paper.
+Ideals generated by diagonal 2-minors were studied for the first time in \cite{EQ}.
+More specifically, the authors considered the ideal $P_{G}^{'}=P_{G} \cdot R$ and proved that it is a complete intersection prime ideal of height $m$.
+They also noticed that the set of all binomials $f_{ij}$, where $\{i,j\}$ is an edge of $G$, is the reduced Gr{\"o}bner basis of $P_{G}^{'}$ with respect to the reverse lexicographical order given by the natural ordering of variables By Theorem 1.2 in \cite{EQ}, the initial ideal of $P_{G}^{'}$ with respect to the lexicographic term order given by the natural order of indeterminates is generated by squarefree monomials of degree at most $4$.

+The universal Gr{\"o}bner basis of an ideal $I$ generated by binomials, denoted by $U(I)$, is the union of all its reduced Gr{\"o}bner bases.
+Universal Gr{\"o}bner bases were used in integer programming and algebraic statistics to compute Markov bases of contingency tables and to study relations among conditional probabilities, see \cite{Mor} and \cite{Rap}.
+In general, it is not easy to describe the set $U(I)$ or even to estimate the degree of its elements.
+The case that $I$ is a toric ideal has been of particular interest, see for example \cite{BHP} and \cite{Tata-Tho}.

+In this article we study the universal Gr{\"o}bner basis of $P_{G}$.
+Since the ideal $P_{G}$ is prime, it is also a toric ideal and therefore one can associate an integer program to it.
+The maximum degree of the elements in the universal Gr{\"o}bner basis of $P_{G}$ is an important measure for the complexity of the aforementioned integer program.
+It is worth to note that there exists an upper bound on the degrees of the elements of $U(P_{G})$ (see Theorem 4.7 in \cite{St}), however it is very far from being sharp.

-In section 2 we study in detail the fact that $P_{G}$ is a toric ideal.
-Additionally, we show that if $G$ is bipartite, then every initial ideal of $P_{G}$ is generated by squarefree monomials (see Theorem 2.8).
-Given a bipartite graph $G$, we also provide an upper bound for the maximum degree in the universal Gr{\"o}bner basis of $P_{G}$, i.e. the union of all reduced Gr{\"o}bner bases of $P_{G}$.
+In section 2 we show that if the graph $G$ is bipartite, then every initial ideal of $P_{G}$ is generated by squarefree monomials and also the universal Gr{\"o}bner basis consists only of the circuits of $P_{G}$.
+For a bipartite graph $G$, we additionally prove that the maximum degree of a binomial in the universal Gr{\"o}bner basis of $P_{G}$ is bounded above by $\left \lfloor{\frac{m+n+1}{2}} \right \rfloor$.
 Our bound is sharp, see Remark \ref{Upper bound sharp} and Remark \ref{Upper bound is sharp}.